 Once you set up your homestead and you are already growing crops then it is time to think about what kind of livestock you should add to your homestead.
 If you are new to homesteading and you just started to grow your own food then my personal recommendation is to wait for one year before adding any kind of livestock.
 Ideally, you would want to feed your livestock with the crops which you have grown.

-The best livestock for small homesteads are chickens, Pekin ducks, honey bees, goats, catfish, pigs, rabbits, sheep, cows, turkey, and even dogs.
+The best livestock for small homesteads are chickens, Pekin ducks, honey bees, goats, catfish, pigs, rabbits, sheep, cows, turkeys, and even dogs.
 You should start with the smaller livestock like chickens, once you are confident enough you should add some other type of poultry, and from then on you could start raising larger livestock like pigs and even cows.

-If you are new to homesteading then you should start with raising chickens, my personal recommendation is to use a pre built chicken coop if you do not have the time to build one Click here to check it out on Amazon.com
+If you are new to homesteading then you should start with raising chickens, my personal recommendation is to use a pre-built chicken coop if you do not have the time to build one Click here to check it out on Amazon.com

 A lot of people jump into homesteading head first, starting to raise crops and livestock both at the same time.
 Some can pull it off but it is not the ideal setup.
 In addition to this if you are new to growing crops then your first crops will probably fail, and this is fairly normal for beginners.
 On the other hand, once you have successfully grown some crops you can start making some calculations about what kind of livestock you should add.

 Some livestock is easier to maintain, they can eat almost anything while others tend to be extremely sensitive.
 The types of livestock you should add to your homestead will mostly depend on two factors, how much food you can grow for them and the local climate.
 Ideally, you should start out with poultry, as these tend to produce a lot of eggs and meat as well.
-You will have no problem raising poultry in most regions but in regions, with cold climate raising poultry will be difficult.
+You will have no problem raising poultry in most regions but in regions, with cold climates raising poultry will be difficult.

 In Alaska, for example, you will have to think about how you are going to keep your livestock warm, as not all livestock are used to such cold climates.
 You might think of installing a heater, which is a good idea, but if you generate your own power then this probably will not be the best idea as these electric heaters tend to use a lot of power.
 If you are planning to live off the grid in a tropical environment then check out my recent article Living off the grid in the tropics ( Top 8 Things to Know ).